-Proposed law provides that any MCO found to be in violation of proposed law shall be subject to a penalty of up to \$25,000 per violation.
-Additionally, provides that if an MCO is subject to more than 50 independent reviews and the percentage of adverse determinations overturned in favor of providers is greater than 25%, the MCO may be subject to a penalty of up to \$25,000 per occurrence over the 25% threshold.
+Proposed law provides that any MCO found to be in violation of proposed law may be subject to a penalty of up to \$25,000 per violation.
+Additionally, provides that if an MCO is subject to more than 100 independent reviews annually and the percentage of adverse determinations overturned in favor of healthcare providers is greater than 25%, the MCO may be subject to a penalty of up to \$25,000.